Akon Kuek

-Akon Kuek (born 10 May 2004) is a Finnish professional football player, playing as a midfielder for MP, on loan from VPS.
+Akon Kuek (born 10 May 2004) is a Finnish professional football player, playing as a midfielder for VPS.

 Club career

 Kuek debuted in Veikkausliiga with his hometown club Vaasan Palloseura (VPS) in the 2023 season.
 On 15 October 2022, Kuek extended his contract with the club on a two-year deal.
 On 2 January 2025, he extended his deal again until the end of 2026.